gitmylo/synapse-x-vs-code/README.md

 # synapse x vs code

+## !!!IMPORTANT!!!
+This project is *not official* and not made by the Synapse x developers, but by the community. for questions about it, ask Mylo (the repository owner), not the Synapse devs.

 ## Features

 * Code snippets for nearly every synapse x method that is listed in the api reference docs